expatfile/next-runtime-env/README.md

 ---
 As a significant breaking change we have dropped the ability to specify specific files via the `--env` argument.
 This argument now specifies environment file to be parsed depending on the running environment.
 For example `--env APP_ENV` or `-e APP_ENV` where `APP_ENV=staging` reads in `.env.staging`.
 It is very common for platforms to have `staging, qa, integration` environments that are still built in "production" mode with `NODE_ENV=production`.
 This allows for that usecase and many others.

+--
+You are still able to specify files via the `--path, -p` argument.

 ---
 We have also dropped adding `NODE_ENV` by default as this was a security risk.